$\infty$-operads via symmetric sequences: Introduction

 Here the right-hand side has an obvious monoidal structure given by composition of functors, and this corresponds under the equivalence to the composition product of $S$-coloured symmetric sequences.
 This construction is described in \cite{BaezDolanHDA3}*{\S 2.3}.
-Its one-object variant is much better known; it is attributed to Carboni in the ``Author's Note'' for \cite{KellyOpd}, and it is also found in Trimble's preprint \cite{TrimbleLie}.
+The one-object variant is much better known; it is attributed to Carboni in the ``Author's Note'' for \cite{KellyOpd}, and it is also found in Trimble's preprint \cite{TrimbleLie}.
 There is also an enriched version of this construction, for (coloured) symmetric sequences in a presentably symmetric monoidal category.
+More recently, this approach has been further developed in \cite{GambinoJoyal,FioreGambinoHylandWinskel} where it is shown to arise from a 2-categorical construction that produces a 2-category of operads with varying sets of objects (but with \emph{bimodules} of operads as morphisms rather than functors).

 In the \icatl{} setting, it is not hard to see that $\Fun(\coprod_{n=0}^{\infty} X^{n}_{h \Sigma_{n}}, \mathcal{S})$ is again the free presentably symmetric monoidal \icat{} generated by a space $X$.
 One can thus take the same route to obtain a composition product on $X$-coloured symmetric sequences in the \icat{} of spaces.
 In the one-object case this approach (including its enriched variant) is worked out in Brantner's thesis~\cite{BrantnerThesis}*{\S 4.1.2}.
-This approach is arguably more elegant than that of the present paper, but has the disadvantage that it seems less straightforward to relate it to any other definition of (enriched) \iopds{} --- to the best of my knowledge such a comparison has not yet been proved.
+However, this approach has not yet been compared to any of the established models for \iopds{}.